 Form

 Form helps you achieve your desired landscape aesthetic by highlighting the three-dimensional elements of objects to create a visual theme in your yard.
 Looking for a more welcoming, cozy feel?
 Rounded plants and curved walkways give your landscape a sense of fluidity that feels more intimate.
-Or maybe you’d prefer a more traditional, formal look?
+Or would you prefer a more traditional, formal look?
 Rigid structures and straight lines can convey formality and provide clear distinctions between outdoor spaces.

 Color